-- 31 Developer shall arrange for and provide a training course for the equipment components for - 32 equipment that is not currently in use by ADOT.
-The course must be of adequate duration to - 33 cover the subject matter and must have an instructor competent in the technical aspects of the - 34 equipment installed in the nodes.
-The training course must provide training to up to 12 ADOT - 35 personnel. - 36 Developer shall prepare ITS Training Material that includes a syllabus, training materials, and a - 37 schedule for the ITS equipment training course.
-Reference materials must include the course - 38 outline, material describing the course, and operations and maintenance manuals with any - 39 additional information needed to adequately describe the subject being taught.
-Training - 40 materials must not be copyrighted.
-Prior to the proposed start of ITS equipment training, - Developer shall submit the ITS Training Material to ADOT for review and comment.
-Developer - shall schedule the training no sooner than 10 Business Days from addressing ADOT comments - 43 on the ITS Training Material.
+- equipment installed in the nodes.
+The training course must provide training to up to 12 ADOT personnel. - Developer shall prepare ITS Training Material that includes a syllabus, training materials, and a schedule for the ITS equipment training course.
+Reference materials must include the course - 5 outline, material describing the course, and operations and maintenance manuals with any - 6 additional information needed to adequately describe the subject being taught.
+Training - 7 materials must not be copyrighted.
+Prior to the proposed start of ITS equipment training, - 8 Developer shall submit the ITS Training Material to ADOT for review and comment.
+Developer - 9 shall schedule the training no sooner than 10 Business Days from addressing ADOT comments - on the ITS Training Material.